-There is no great art to masking shopfloor inefficiencies and poor productivity when order books are bulging: but, as anyone who machines precision engineering components for the oil and gas industry will know, the last decade has been a roller coaster ride of breath taking highs and lows.
+There is no great art to masking shop floor inefficiencies and poor productivity when order books are bulging: but, as anyone who uses CNC machining to make precision engineering components for the oil and gas industry will know, the last decade has been a roller coaster ride of breath taking highs and lows.

 It is when the downturn in the market bites, that the euphoria turns to anxiety as hidden inefficiencies are exposed and shop floor operations managers called to account.
 During the boom, it’s possible to explain away delays or cost overruns.
 But not during the drought.
 Then, every wasted hour, every long walk for a tooling part that should have been within arms’ reach, becomes the difference between profit and loss.
 In that climate, every time a highly skilled operative takes time out to help a less experienced colleague with a problem, valuable time drains away.